Yves Lévy

-Yves Lévy (born 1 August 1957) is a French physician researcher and professor of clinical immunology who served as CEO of the French Institute of Health and Medical Research (INSERM) from 2014 until 2018.
+Yves Lévy (born 1 August 1957) is a French physician researcher and professor of clinical immunology who was CEO of the French Institute of Health and Medical Research (INSERM) from 2014 until 2018.

 Early life and education

 Lévy was born in Casablanca, Morocco, and arrived in France with his parents in 1973.
 He was naturalised one and a half years later.
 His passion was literature, before he turned to medicine.
 After studying medicine and finishing his residency he dedicated himself to HIV research in 1986.

 Career

-Lévy became a professor of clinical immunology, specializing on immunotherapies and vaccines for HIV infection, immunodeficiencies and infectious diseases.

 From 1985 Lévy worked in different research units at Inserm, the French Institute of Health and Medical Research.
 From 1996 to the present he has directed the Department of Clinical Immunology and Infectious Diseases at Henri Mondor de Créteil Hospital.
+Lévy became a professor of clinical immunology, specializing on immunotherapies and vaccines for HIV infection, immunodeficiencies and infectious diseases.

 In 2006, Lévy became scientific director of the vaccine programme of the French National Agency for Research on AIDS and Viral Hepatitis (ANRS).

 From 2010 to 2012, Lévy was vice-dean of the Faculty of Medicine, Paris-Est Créteil University (UPEC).
 In 2011, he created the Vaccine Research Institute laboratory of excellence under the Investissement d’Avenir (Investment for the Future) programme and has been its executive director.
 In 2012, he became a special advisor to the Minister of Higher Education, Research and Innovation Geneviève Fioraso.

 In June 2014, after 29 years of working at INSERM, Lévy was appointed its CEO by ministers Marisol Touraine and Fioraso.
-During confirmation hearings, a conflict of interest was brought up for the first time because his wife had been appointed by Emmanuel Macron as the minister of health in May 2017.
+During confirmation hearings, a conflict of interest was brought up for the first time, because his wife had been appointed by Emmanuel Macron as the minister of health in May 2017.